 First-Degree Equations

 • A first-degree equation can be reduced to the form ax = b;

-• According to the values of and , the equation may be determined, indeterminate, or impossible.
+• According to the values of a and b, the equation may be determined, indeterminate, or impossible.

+First-Degree Equations